sooondro/felony-auth/README.md

 ```

 ### PostgresAdapter
 Another step is required before injecting the postgres adapter to be used as your storage adapter.
 To be precise, after creating an instance, a connection has to be established.
-To establish a connection to the database, you can use the following two methods.
+To establish a connection to the database, you can use one of the following two methods.
 Since establishing a connection is an async task, the method has to be awaited or the promise has to be handled using .then().

 Using the connection string:
 ```js